 The Sisal fibers soaking in the 5 wt.% NaOH solution for 2, 4 and 6 hours.
 It dried for four hours at a temperature of 100°C in the oven to remove the moisture.
 Sisal fibers are chopped uniformly into 10 mm lengths and then prepared using the press mould with 2 bar pressure to produce a Chopped Sisal-polyester composite (SPC).

-2.3 Scanning Electron Microscope (SEM) of Sisal fiber
+2.3 Scanning Electron Microscope (SEM) of Sisal fiber and UPR

 SEM image menggunakan mikroskop JCM -7000 JEOL/MP untuk mengobservasi bentuk morphology raw sisal and treated Sisal.
 The sample coated by platinum in a vacuum beam equipment.
 The SEM equipment operated on 5 kV to obtained clear image contrast.
 The micro-scale of fiber was observed by 5000 times magnification.